 MEET ROZANNA, LLM, Dip.
 Couns.

-I'm Rozanna Niazi, a professionally qualified psychotherapist offering online and telephone counselling.
+I'm Rozanna Niazi, a professionally qualified psychotherapist offering face to face, online and telephone counselling.
 I take a person-centred integrative approach, which means I tailor the therapy to suit you.
 I can help you to understand your feelings, accompany you as you learn to behave more authentically and deliberately, exploring your needs and strengths and accepting yourself as valuable and worthy.
 I can teach you skills to manage your emotions and relationships more effectively, to help you live a richer life.

 Bachelor of Law, LLB (Hons), 1990

 Masters degree in Mental Health Law, LLM with commendation, 2002